GridTools/gt4py/docs/functional/architecture/0002-Field_View_Lowering.md

 #### Avoids Subexpression Duplication

-One property of this algorithm is that it does not duplicate subexpressions unneccessarily, unlike inlining in cases like the following (lifting of integer literals omitted, see below for more on that):
+One property of this algorithm is that it does not duplicate subexpressions unnecessarily, unlike inlining in cases like the following (lifting of integer literals omitted, see below for more on that):

 ```python
 @fieldop